Democrats Need an Unbreakable Presidential Candidate in 2020

 Thanks to the national obsession with Trump’s antics, and the natural preoccupation among Democrats with making enough midterm gains to disrupt or destroy the GOP “trifecta” of control in Washington, talk about 2020 seems remote and almost theoretical.
 Lists of possible presidential candidates are enormous; one published last month by the Washington Post had 33 names.
 The possibility of this huge field producing an accidental nominee like Trump is accentuated by the strict proportionality rules Democrats use in awarding delegates, and the reduced role of unelected “superdelegates” after reforms sure to be adopted by the party next month.
 That means Democrats need to become quickly deliberative about 2020, and try to winnow the unmanageable field before it gets out of hand.

 But what criteria should be employed?
-Given the incredibly high stakes of deposing Trump in 2020 (particularly with two liberal octogenarians on the Supreme Court), you’d figure “electability” would be super preeminent in choosing a nominee, even among Democrats focused on the ideological direction of the party.
+Given the incredibly high stakes of deposing Trump in 2020 (particularly with two liberal octogenarians on the Supreme Court), you’d figure “electability” would be super-preeminent in choosing a nominee, even among Democrats focused on the ideological direction of the party.
 But as New York’s Eric Levitz notes, “electability” is hard to measure, and arguments based on electability are often made in bad faith.

 Consider the probable front-runner for 2020, Senator Bernie Sanders.
 He was clearly considered “unelectable” by a lot of his Democratic opponents in 2016, without much actual evidence, as I noted at the beginning of the nomination contest: